ros-acceleration/community/README.md

 Subprojects must meet the following criteria (and the WG agrees to maintain them upon adoption).

-* Build passes against ROS 2 Foxy - :warning: *moving to Rolling*
+* Build passes against ROS 2 Humble
 * If packages are part of nightly builds on the ROS build farm, there are no reported warnings or test failures
 * Issues and pull requests receive prompt responses
 * Releases go out regularly when bugfixes or new features are introduced